Nutrition

 Required Courses

 During your first year in the MSDI, you will take 24 graduate credits.
 All courses are offered online; most are asynchronous.
-In your second year of the program, you will complete the dietetic internship on a full-time basis (see details below).
+In your second year of the program, you will complete your remaining graduate courses along with the dietetic internship on a full-time basis (see details below).

 Dietetic Internship

-The Dietetic Internship will give you supervised experience in dietetics practice as part of your master’s degree in clinical nutrition.
+The Dietetic Internship will give you supervised experience in dietetics practice.
 The internship integrates our graduate nutrition faculty’s academic expertise with the medical and dietetic expertise of leading health care facilities in the surrounding area.
 The internship requires an intensive commitment of working full-time for approximately 10 months.

-As part of the MS+DI combined program, the internship will provide 12 graduate credits toward the M.S. in Clinical Nutrition with four graduate courses: Preparation for Internship (NED 659) and Internship Experience in Nutrition I, II and III (NED 662-664).
-These courses provide students seeking dietetic registration an opportunity to complete the ACEND competency requirements through a dietetic internship.
-The internship experience includes 1000 hours of supervised practice.
+As part of the MSDI program, the dietetic internship will provide 12 graduate credits with four graduate courses: Preparation for Internship () and Internship Experience in Nutrition I, II and III (-664).
+Through these courses, students will complete a minimum of 1000 hours of supervised experiential learning to meet the requirements set by the Commission on Dietetic Registration.

-Following the successful completion of the supervised practice portion of the internship and all required courses with a minimum grade of a “B”, students will be awarded the Master's degree and will receive a verification statement which is submitted to the Commission on Dietetic Registration (CDR) for eligibility to sit for the Registration Examination for Dietitians.
+Following the successful completion of the supervised experiential learning portion of the internship and all required courses with a minimum grade of a “B”, students will be awarded the master's degree and will receive a verification statement granting eligibility to sit for the Registration Examination for Dietitians.
 A candidate will become a RD/RDN upon passing the exam.

 The following are required for application to Master of Science in Clinical Nutrition with Dietetic Internship Program: